GuenterQuast/picoDAQ/README.md

          (class *RMeter*).
 The module must run as a *python* *thread* in the same *python* interpreter as *BufferMan*

+  module *mpBufManInfo*

+      - this subprocess receives status information from the Buffer Manager
+        via a multiprocessing Queue and displays input rate history,
+        filling level of the buffers and the life time of the
+        data acquisition

   module *mpOsci*

       - runs an instance of *Oscilloscpe* as a subprocess, and receives data from *BufferMan* via a multiprocessing Queue.

   module *mpRMeter*

       - runs an instance of the *RMeter* class as a subprocess, receiving data from *BufferMan* via a multiprocessing Queue.

-The example *picoDACtest.py* gives an example of how to use all of the above.
+The script *picoDACtest.py* gives an example of how to use all of the above.
 For a full demo, connect the output of a PicoScope's signal generator to channel B, and eventually an open cable to Channel A to see random noise.
 Use the configuration file *picoDemo.json*.

+The consumer *pulseFilter.py* is an implementation of a convolution filter to search for characteristic signals in an input waveform.

 **Installation**